Canadian cuisine: Street food

+Street food in Canada varies by city and region, and is commonly shaped by local immigrant communities, municipal vending rules, and seasonal public events.
+In major cities, street-food offerings include food trucks, carts, market stalls, and festival vendors, with examples ranging from hot dogs, pizza slices, shawarma, falafel, tacos, burgers, and ice cream trucks to East Asian, South Asian, Filipino, Vietnamese, Middle Eastern, and fusion foods.

+Municipal regulation of street food also varies across the country.
+In Toronto, street vending rules regulate the sale of food, drink, and ice cream from motorized and non-motorized vending vehicles on city highways; operators of motorized or non-motorized refreshment vehicles require a business licence, while vendors operating on public property require a separate street-vending permit.
+In Calgary, a municipal business licence is required for mobile food services including food trucks, food trailers, bicycle food vendors, pushcarts, hot dog carts, and ice cream trucks; full-service food trucks may operate on both city streets and private property, subject to additional requirements.
+In Halifax, the municipal food-vending licence system includes food service vehicles, food stands, and bicycle wagons.
-While most major cities in Canada offer a variety of street food, each region has specialties which reflect local cultural influences.
-Montreal food trucks offer shish taouk, the Montreal hot dog, and dollar falafels.
-Although falafel is available in Vancouver, East Asian-influenced offerings are much more widespread, including sushi, samosas, Vietnamese banh mi or pho, Filipino offerings, and various Japanese and Chinese cuisines.
-In Victoria, British Columbia, vegan and vegetarian burgers are common, as are various seafood take-aways and Mexican-influenced street food.
-Since 2007, Toronto has encouraged vendors to sell street food from a wider variety of cuisines.

-In Western Canada, a version of the Ukrainian garlic-pork sausage, referred to as "kubasa" (a corruption of the Ukrainian sausage "kobasa") is widely available.
+Regional examples include Montreal food trucks offering shish taouk, the Montreal hot dog, and falafel; Vancouver street foods influenced by East Asian cuisines, including sushi, samosas, Vietnamese banh mi or pho, Filipino offerings, and Japanese and Chinese cuisines; and Victoria offerings such as vegan and vegetarian burgers, seafood take-away, and Mexican-influenced street food.
+In Western Canada, a version of the Ukrainian garlic-pork sausage referred to as "kubasa", a corruption of the Ukrainian sausage "kobasa", is widely available.
 The term "smokies" or "smokeys" may refer to kubasa rather than frankfurters.

-Fusion cultural foods are constantly evolving, such as the Japadog, which tops a hot dog with traditional Japanese ingredients, such as wasabi, teriyaki, shredded daikon radish, or bonito (fish) flakes.
-Pizza slices are a common street offering.
-Shawarma is quite prevalent in Ottawa and Windsor, while Halifax offers its own unique version of the döner kebab called the donair, which features a distinctive sauce made from condensed milk, sugar, garlic and vinegar.
-Ice cream trucks can be seen (and often heard due to a jingle being broadcast on loudspeakers) nationwide during the summer months.
-Winnipeg has a line-up of food truck vendors on Main Street.

-Lebanese Canadian fast-food restaurants such as Boustan offer their own unique version of poutine called the shawarma poutine, which features shawarma meat on top.
+Fusion street foods include the Japadog, which tops a hot dog with Japanese ingredients such as wasabi, teriyaki, shredded daikon radish, or bonito flakes.
+Shawarma is common in Ottawa and Windsor, while Halifax offers its own version of the döner kebab, the donair, which features a sauce made from condensed milk, sugar, garlic, and vinegar.
+Winnipeg has had food truck vendors on Main Street, and Lebanese Canadian fast-food restaurants such as Boustan offer a version of poutine called shawarma poutine, which features shawarma meat on top.

-Street food markets

-Various street food markets exist across the country.
-Metro Vancouver offers the "Richmond Night Market", with over 200 retail stalls offering predominantly East Asian-inspired food, such as grilled octopus, takoyaki, dumplings, fish sticks, and taiyaki.
-As well, there is the Shipyards Night Market in North Vancouver, which is more varied in its offerings and provides more than 35 food trucks per week over the course of its annual run.

-In Alberta, notable street food markets include the Calgary Night Market, as well as the Calgary Stampede Night Market and Edmonton's What the Truck?.
-The Greater Toronto area runs Market 707, Adelaide Eats, and Night It Up!.
-Market 707 on Dundas Street is of particular aesthetic note given that it is formed out of refurbished shipping containers.
-Eastern Canada also maintains several street food markets of note, including Montreal's First Fridays and Halifax's Trusk-Side.